basecamp/lufo/README.md

 ## Usage

 1. Include [jQuery](http://jquery.com) in your project
-2. Include plugin’s code:
+2. Include the Lufo plugin code:

   ```html
   <script src="jquery.lufo.js"></script>
   ```

-3. Call the plugin:
+3. Call the Lufo plugin on a `<select>` element:

   ```javascript
   $('select').lufo();
   ```

-  If you are using the plugin with multiple, _different_, `<select>` menus, you will want to specify a unique Cookie Name for each menu:
+  If you are using the plugin with multiple, _different_, `<select>` menus, you will want to specify a unique tracking cookie name for each menu:

   ```javascript
   $('select.some-select').lufo({